ericqweinstein/ruumba/README.md

 You can use `ruumba -a` or `ruumba -D` to look for other cops if this list is missing some.

-You might want to include your existing rubocop config file by appending this in front of your Ruumba config:
+You might want to include your existing RuboCop config file by appending this in front of your Ruumba config:

 ```yaml
 inherit_from: .rubocop.yml
 ```

-### Editor integrations
+### Editor Integrations

 * [Atom plugin](https://atom.io/packages/linter-ruumba)